Ron Mountford

 Ronald George Mountford (1927-1993) was an international motorcycle speedway rider from England.
 He earned 25 international caps for the England national speedway team and 4 caps for the Great Britain team.

 Speedway career

 Mountford was a leading rider in the 1950s and 1960s and reached the final of the Speedway World Championship in the 1962 Individual Speedway World Championship.

-He rode in the top tier of British Speedway from 1950 to 1972, riding for Birmingham Brummies and Coventry Bees.
+Mountford rode in the top tier of British Speedway from 1950 to 1972, riding for Birmingham Brummies and Coventry Bees.

-During 1957, he was suspended by the Auto Cyclist Union, along with Birmingham teammate Eric Boothroyd for riding in South Africa.
+During 1957, Mountford was suspended by the Auto Cyclist Union, along with Birmingham teammate Eric Boothroyd for riding in South Africa.

-In 1966, he was made the club captain at Coventry.
+In 1966, Mountford was made the club captain at Coventry.